zenoamaro/unnamed-gopher-client/README.md

 Help me name this app
 ---------------------

-Challenge yourself to crack the hardest problem known to man: naming things!
+Challenge yourself to crack the hardest problem known to mankind: naming things!

-Help me find a short, memorable, and ideally cute or clever name for this project, and be forever immortalized through history!
+Help me find a short, memorable, and ideally cute or clever name for this project, and be forever immortalized through history.

 License